Art as Activism

 “Host of Plagues” (left & home page), from “Women Warriors” series was created when I was first sheltered-at-home.
 The Black Plague of the mid-1300s swept through Europe because no one understood science; the blame fell on the infidels.
 The president politicizes the coronavirus and mocks science.
 “The Host of Plagues” has a double thrust: A plague needs a host to thrive; the human host has the tools of science to conquer this plague.
 Process (clockwise, from lower left) 1.
 Glue wood bowl face onto background 2.
 Select materials 3.
 Paint wood snake, COVID knots, critters 4.
 Glue objects onto background.

 The environment and social issues have been the subject of my art for many years.
 My hydraulics engineer father taught me to respect the earth.
 Ecology was a term used in our family long before it was popularized.
 Science is not a fringe belief but evidence-based reality.
 (Try defying gravity and see what it gets you: broken limbs.)
 Both of my parents, from immigrant families who fled Jewish programs in Romania and Russia, taught us to respect our Constitution and Bill of Rights with equality, liberty for all.
 When we resided in pre-civil rights Florida, my father led me to the back of the bus—the only place where blacks were allowed to sit—because he wanted his young daughter to never forget the wrong and indignity of racism.

 I defined myself as an artist when I was a child from the first finger paintings that seemed to thrill my teacher.
 I would later balance being a serious artist with teaching and then a graphic design business.
-As you wind your way through my website, you will see that I use the medium most suitable to create my story: painting, drawing, clay, assemblage, site art.
+I use the medium most suitable to create my story: painting, drawing, clay, assemblage, site art.